 The acetabulum is insufficiently developed.
 Since the femur is positioned high up on the pelvis this class is also known as “high hip dislocation”.

-Newborns are examined in routine for detection of developmental dysplasia of hip.
+Newborns are examined in routine for detection of developmental dysplasia of the hip.

 For this maneuver, the patient must be relaxed.
 Only one hip is examined at a time.
 The examiner’s thumb is placed over the patient’s inner thigh, and the index finger is gently placed over the greater trochanter.
 The hip is abducted, and gentle pressure is placed over the greater trochanter.

-A clunk is heard when dislocated hip moves into acetabular socket if developmental dysplasia of hip is present.
+A clunk is heard when dislocated hip moves into the acetabular socket if developmental dysplasia of the hip is present.

 This maneuver would miss subluxatable or dislocatable hips.
 Barlow’s maneuver is reverse of this maneuver and tries to dislocate the hip.

 Barlow test is performed with the hips in an adducted position, in which slight gentle posterior pressure is applied to the hips.
 A “clunk” should be felt as the hip subluxates out of the acetabulum.